-Many of my facebook friends liked the photos of Petra.
-I’m not sure if they were just fond of my cheap cowgirl hat or my funky donkey riding or simply amused by the fascinating colors and structures of rocks, I wouldn’t know till they give me some feedback.
-My best guess: they were thrilled by architectural carvings, shapes and sizes of rocks.
+Many of my Facebook friends liked the photos of Petra.
+I’m not sure if they were just amused by the fascinating colors and structures of rocks or if they were amused by my cheap cowgirl hat or my funky donkey riding; I wouldn’t know until they gave me some feedback.
+My best guess is they were thrilled by the architectural carvings, shapes, and sizes of rocks.
 Think of Mount Rushmore in the US and 127 Hours by James Franco.
 Or you can stop thinking of those two pale metaphors and start saving up for a trip to Petra.

-Anyone who still has thirst for adventure, healthy curiosity (joints and knees!) and a blessed pocket should visit Petra.
-In a half day (12nn- 6pm) of walks and climbs to Petra, I and my friends (Whena and Girlie) marveled at several carved tombs, temple facades, funerary halls, and majestic rock formations and colors.
-Our guide told us that we had covered 10% of the rock city during the half-day stroll, ride, and hike.
+Anyone with a thirst for adventure, healthy curiosity (joints and knees!), and a blessed pocket should visit Petra.
+In a half day of walks and climbs to Petra, I and my friends, Whena and Girlie, marveled at several carved tombs, temple facades, funerary halls, and majestic rock formations and colors.
+Our guide told us that we had covered 10% of Rock City during the half-day stroll, ride, and hike.
 Seriously, just that!?

-You can never underestimate the complexity of a city built by the Nabataeans, ruled by Romans, and traded with Arabs, Chinese and Indians.
-Petra boasts of rich architecture, wide trading, and intelligent water system (physicists would call it “hydraulic engineering systems”).
+You can never underestimate the complexity of a city built by the Nabataeans, ruled by Romans, and traded with Arabs, Chinese, and Indians.
+Petra boasts rich architecture, wide trading, and an intelligent water system (physicists would call it “hydraulic engineering systems”).

-If you’re not a fan of history, you may skip the tourist guide’s history lessons and head directly to exciting sites such as the location of Spielberg’s 1989 film “Indiana Jones and the Last Crusade”.
-One of the movie’s mysterious settings, The Treasury or Al Khazneh, appears dramatically at the end of the Siq.
-When I thought we discovered Petra’s most sacred secrets after seeing The Treasury, we eventually learned that we had just begun the quest.
+If you’re not a fan of history, you may skip the tourist guide’s history lessons and head directly to exciting sites such as the location of Spielberg’s 1989 film “Indiana Jones and the Last Crusade.”
+One of the movie’s mysterious settings, the Treasury, or Al Khazneh, appears dramatically at the end of the Siq.
+When I thought we had discovered Petra’s most sacred secrets after seeing The Treasury, we eventually learned that we had just begun the quest.